Skip to main content

 • Email a final media advisory or news release to newspapers, daybooks, radio stations, and television stations.
 Be sure to include a phone number where reporters can reach you throughout the day.

-• Make follow-up calls to the media you invited to see if they are planning to cover your event, if they haven’t already committed to attending.
+• Follow up with the media you invited to see if they are planning to cover your event, if they haven’t already committed to attending.

-• Carry your cell phone or check your messages frequently.
-Often media outlets don’t decide until the last minute whether to cover your event.
+• Carry your cell phone and check your messages frequently.
+Often, media outlets do not decide until the last minute whether to cover an event.

 • Assign a staff person to meet and greet reporters.
 This person will also be responsible for helping the reporter arrange any interviews or photo opportunities.